The Center for Asian Studies offers a broad, interdisciplinary undergraduate major and minor in Asian studies.

 ASIA 4448 (3) Wars of Liberation in Southeast Asia

 Uses the contemporary nations of Indonesia, Myanmar, and Singapore as case studies to examine the making and unmaking of European and Japanese colonialism in Southeast Asia in the years surrounding World War II.
-In what ways did different communities understand and narrate imperialism and independence?
+In what ways did diverse communities understand and narrate imperialism and independence?
 How can we understand wars of liberation as local, regional, and global experiences, with legacies for today?

 Equivalent - Duplicate Degree Credit Not Granted: HIST 5448 and HIST 4448